onyx-and-iris/voicemeeter-api-powershell/README.md

 - A1 - A5: bool
 - B1 - B3: bool
+- armedbus: int, from 0 to bus index
 - samplerate: int, (22050, 24000, 32000, 44100, 48000, 88200, 96000, 176400, 192000)
 - bitresolution: int, (8, 16, 24, 32)
 - channel: int, from 1 to 8